sanaya7/cse-15l-lab-reports/lab-report-1.md

 # Remotely Connecting
 First, make an account / log into existing account [here](https://sdacs.ucsd.edu/~icc/index.php).\
 If you're using windows, install [Git](https://gitforwindows.org).
 To use _ssh_, pen a terminal in VSCode bye clicking on 'Terminal' at the top and the clicking on 'New Terminal'.
 Enter the following command: `ssh cs15lwi23zz@ieng6.ucsd.edu` \
 However, replace 'zz' with the letters from your account name.
-For example, if your account name is __cs15lwi23hlo__, your command would be `ssh cs15lwi23hlo@ieng6.ucsd.edu`. \
+For example, if your account name is __cs15lwi23hlo__, your command would be `ssh cs15lwi23hlo@ieng6.ucsd.edu`.
+Once you enter the command, you will be asked to enter your password.
-Once you enter the command, your screen should look like:
+Your screen should look like: [image](